Loading...

 Physical Activity

-Engage in a short walk or light exercise after your meal.
-Physical activity can help lower blood sugar levels by increasing insulin sensitivity.
+Engage in light exercise, such as a brisk walk, for 15-30 minutes after your meal.
+Physical activity can help lower blood sugar levels.

 Mindful Eating